Skip to content

 • both types of intrauterine devices (IUDs).

-Finally, let's not forget about male and female condoms, which are also safe options that have no impact on breastfeeding.
-Yes, because good news: your partner can also take care of the couple's contraception!
-They say that...
+Finally, let's not forget male and female condoms, which are also safe options that have no impact on breastfeeding.
+And yes, because good news: your partner can also take responsibility for the couple's contraception!
+Just saying...

 What are the possible side effects of postpartum contraception?

-Depending on the type of contraception you choose, you may experience some side effects such as:
+Depending on the type of contraception chosen, you may experience some side effects such as:

 • irregular bleeding;